Extensions

 syntax and object-orientation makes the code mostly self-documenting.
 The entry

-point to the Fepper
+point to the Fepper class is in

-Fepper NPM at core/fepper.js
+Fepper NPM at core/fepper.js.

 There is currently no public API for object-oriented Fepper.
 To express demand for one, please open an issue.